Tonalli: Animating quality of tonalli

 Tonalli, along with teyolia and ihiyotl, was believed to direct the physiological process of the human body.
 It gave a person character, and was highly valued by the family and sought after in warfare and ritual sacrifice.
 It was believed that tonalli could be taken from a human body and either offered to the gods as a form of debt payment or acquired by the ritual person who touched the physical entity in which they resided.
 The concept of tonalli was not only limited to human beings.
 It infiltrated animals, gods, plants, and objects used in rituals.

 Astrological signs

 The tonalli also determines the sign under which a person is born and informs fortune, character, and name.
 Tonalli conveyed astrological signs and names through birthdays, and in the Mexica divinatory system, a person's birthday fell on one of the 260 name days in a special calendar.
 Individuals followed the path or code of conduct demanded by the tonalli and the day sign.
 This calendar was notable because it was used solely for divination and celebrating rituals in the deities’ honor.
 The calendrical name of a given person transmitted a character and fate to both men and women.
 A person born on the first day of the 260-day cycle, would be named One Crocodile and was given a positive character that would bring about authority, wealth, and fame.
-It is important to note that inauspicious day signs could be ameliorated through rituals such as first baths, and life events.
+Inauspicious day signs could be ameliorated through rituals such as first baths, and life events.